tomwrw/nix-config/README.md

 │   │   ├── core          # Global system configs, to apply on every system.
 │   │   ├── optional      # Optional system configs, selectively imported per host.
 │   │   └── users         # Optional user settings to apply on selected systems with options.
-│   └── nixos             # NixOS hosts managed by megadots.
+│   └── nixos             # NixOS hosts managed by this repo.
 │       └── endgame       # The configuration for my primary desktop system.
 │       └── flatmate      # The configuration for my mobile device, a Surface Pro 7.
 │       └── spectre       # The configuration for my test VM.